fetchai/jenesis/docs/index.md

 jenesis new my_project
 ```

-The command above will create a new directory called my_project.
-Inside this directory a jenesis.toml file will be created containing the following information:
+The command above will create a new directory called `my_project`.
+Inside this directory a `jenesis.toml` file will be created containing the following information:

 ```
 [project]